 Furgons coming from Saranda make a pit-stop in Korca before continuing on to Gjirokaster.
 At the time of our trip, there was only one van a day leaving in the early morning.
 I recommend going down to the bus station the day before to inquire in person.
 Note that these vans leave from the station office opposite the roadside where you got dropped off.

-Tickets cost 1,300 Lek per person, though the price does fluctuate with the cost of fuel.
+Tickets cost us 1,300 LEK per person, but the price does fluctuate with the cost of fuel.
 The trip takes around 5 hours.

 Onward travel: Departing from Korca